 Another ancient food that we seem to have forgotten about, I discovered tiger nuts last year and I love them!
-I use tiger nut powder as an alternative to ground almonds to add nutrition and texture in baking.
-Tiger nut milk is my new favourite dairy-free milk alternative as it’s absolutely delicious.
+I use tiger nut powder as an alternative to ground almonds to add nutrition and texture in baking, for example in my dairy free carrot cake recipe.
+Tiger nut milk is my new favourite dairy-free milk alternative as it's absolutely delicious.
 Tiger nuts are not nuts, they are in fact the tubers of a grass-like plant.
 They have a number of health benefits, being high in certain vitamins and minerals as well as fibre and healthy fats.
 Tiger nuts may even act as a probiotic, encouraging the growth of health bacteria in your gut.
-They contain no allergens and are often processed in dedicated facilities (i.e. no cross contamination) although it’s best to always check.
-They’re also low-FODMAP.
+They contain no allergens and are often processed in dedicated facilities (i.e. no cross contamination) although it's best to always check.
+They're also low-FODMAP.

 How To Make Banana Millet Breakfast Biscuits

 Here's my 8 year old to show you how easy this recipe is!

 - ¾ cup millet flakes (or oats)

 - ¼ cup tiger nut powder (or ground almonds)